 In our family, we most often use them topically for sore muscles and the like, including Mommypotamus' fantastic chest rub, but as you've likely noticed in my recipes through the last few years, I also include them in personal care and cleaning recipes, including laundry detergent, burn cream, deodorant, shampoo, and even occasionally in squeezable homemade children's toothpaste and crayons.

-Also, I highly recommend the 100% free e-course from the Aromahead Institute – it’s a FANTASTIC starting point for getting to know essential oils.
+Also, I highly recommend the 100% free e-course from the Aromahead Institute AND the free mini-course, How Essential Oils Work in the Body from the Tisserand Institute – they are both FANTASTIC starting points for getting to know essential oils.

 And of course, I recommend the primary book I've consulted over the years and which I used to prepare this printable guide, Essential Oil Safety by Robert Tisserand and Rodney Young.

 So, here are the highlights of a few important things to know about essential oils before using them.
 Of course, check with a certified aromatherapist, herbalist, or other medical professional first.
 Due your own due diligence and take control of your family's health.